The Art of Adaptability:

 This leads me to the next section of the concept tailored for

 Evoke memory – A memory that is manufactured by the participant to elicit the desired response.

 Aspect Avatar – a persona manufactured by the participants to challenge their own concept of reality and develop their beneficial personal traits.

 By embracing the concept of escapism, to imagine, to dream allows a person to believe that “What if?” can become “I am”.
 When we imagine we have the possibility to change how we feel about a situation.
 We change our perception of reality and our physiology follows suit.

-If we were to concentrate on the aspect that allows us to develop a self-liberated approach to our goals we have a better chance at staying the course.
+If we were to concentrate on the aspect that allows us to develop a self-liberated approach to our goals we have a better chance of staying the course.

 For example, the following scenario may have been experienced by many of us at one time or another:

-When creating your Aspect Avatar for fitness training, stay positive and choose a character that you believe has attributes that will assist you completing your training.
+When creating your Aspect Avatar for fitness training, stay positive, and choose a character that you believe has attributes that will assist you to complete your training.